Sunday, 4 October 2020

 West Kent Argus and Borough 03August1917

 Unfortunately, I cannot find his service record; a lot of them were destroyed in the WWII bombings.
-Luckily, I got a bit after discovering his service number.
-I believe he was transferred to a hospital in Bulgaria, where he died on December 7, 1918.
-If he had only hung on for a few more months, he would have been sent home.
+Luckily, I did find a bit of information after discovering his service number.

 His widow (who had remarried a man named Matthews) applied for an Army widow pension and used all her initials F. G. L. Matthews, and EUREKA!
 I now have Harry's service number.
 I found more pension records that listed all the children!

-Now I know where he is buried and found his file in the War Graves Commission.
+Now I know where he is buried and found his file in the War Graves Commission, and there's a photo of his grave!

 Thursday, 1 October 2020